Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Concluding remarks

 \section{Concluding remarks}

-In this paper, we examine the effectiveness of Partially Observable Markov Decision Processes (POMDPs) to identify optimal Inspection and Maintenance (I\&M) strategies for deteriorating structures, and we clarify that Dynamic Bayesian Networks (DBNs) can be combined with POMPDs, providing a joint framework for efficient inspection and maintenance planning.
-Modern Risk Based Inspection (RBI) planning methodologies are often supported by DBNs, in which a pre-defined set of decision rules is evaluated.
-These policies can often diverge significantly from globally optimal solutions, because of the limited domain space of searched policies that may not include the global optimum.
+In this paper, we examine the effectiveness of Partially Observable Markov Decision Processes (POMDPs) to identify optimal Inspection and Maintenance (I\&M) strategies for deteriorating structures, and we clarify that Dynamic Bayesian Networks (DBNs) can be combined with POMDPs, providing a joint framework for efficient inspection and maintenance planning.
+The formulation for deriving POMDPs in a structural reliability context is also presented, and two alternative DBN formulations for deterioration modeling are described, together with their POMDP implementations.

+Modern Risk Based Inspection (RBI) planning methodologies are often supported by DBNs, and a pre-defined set of decision rules is evaluated.
+These policies can on occasions diverge significantly from globally optimal solutions, because of the limited domain space of searched policies that may not include the global optimum.
 In contrast, POMDP policies prescribe an action as a function of the belief state, which is a sufficient statistic of the whole action-observation history.

 I\&M policies generated by finite horizon POMDPs are compared with heuristic-based policies, for the case of a structural component subjected to fatigue deterioration.
 In the first example, the stochastic deterioration is modeled as a function of time-invariant parameters, with only one inspection type and one perfect repair available.
-Our findings demonstrate that POMDP-based policies can approximate the global solution better than heuristic-based policies, thus being more efficient even for typical RBI applications.
+Our numerical findings verify that POMDP-based policies can approximate the global solution better than heuristic-based policies, thus being more efficient even for typical RBI applications.
 The 14,880 states finite-horizon POMDP outperforms heuristic-based policies in less than a second of computational time.
-For the second numerical example, we consider an I\&M decision-making problem in a complex setting, including two inspection methods and two repair actions.
+For the second numerical example, we consider an I\&M decision-making problem in a more detailed setting, including two inspection methods and two repair actions.
 Whereas the outcome of the first inspection type is set up as a binary indicator, the second inspection technique indicates the damage level through five alarms.
 With this application, we demonstrate the capabilities of POMDPs in efficiently handling complex decision problems, outperforming again heuristic-based polices.